AnushMv/Physics/README.md

 # Physics
-This repository contains some calculations for physics
+This repository contains some calculations for physics.